-The Board Audit Committee Assist the Board in discharging its responsibilities for monitoring the integrity of the Company's financial statements.
-Review the adequacy and effectiveness of the Company's systems of internal financial control and monitor the effectiveness, performance and objectivity of the internal and external auditors.
-Risk CommitteeAssist the Board in its oversight of risk within the Company, with particular focus on risk appetite, risk profile and the effectiveness of the Risk Management Framework, including internal controls.Review the strength of the capital base, the liquidity position and the level of operational risk.Review the methodology used in determining the Company's capital requirements.Monitor regulatory requirements in relation to prudential matters.Ensure that due diligence appraisals are carried out on strategic or significant transactions.
-Conduct CommitteeAssist the Board in its oversight of the Company's conduct risk strategy, and monitor its effectiveness, and in setting the Company's conduct and financial crime risk appetites and overseeing the Company's profile against them.Review whether the Company has satisfactory controls in place to ensure that its customers are treated in accordance with business standards and regulatory requirements.Review any conduct mitigation plans arising from regulatory reviews and the Company's response to such plans.Manage good and open relationships with the regulators.
+The Board

+Audit Committee

+Assist the Board in discharging its responsibilities for monitoring the integrity of the Company's financial statements.

+Review the adequacy and effectiveness of the controls over the Company's systems of internal financial control and monitor the effectiveness, performance and objectivity of the internal and external auditors.

+Risk Committee

+Assist the Board in its oversight of all categories of risk, with particular focus on risk appetite, risk preferences, risk tolerances and risk profile and the effectiveness of the Company's risk management framework.

+Assess and make recommendations to the Board regarding the Company's liquidity, operational, conduct and climate risk

+Review and assess the methodology used in determining the Company's capital requirements, liquidity position and stress testing.

+Monitor regulatory requirements.

+Ensure that a due diligence appraisal are carried out on strategic or significant transactions and are consistent with the agreed risk strategy.

+Conduct Committee

+Assisting the Board in its oversight of the Company's conduct framework and monitoring its effectiveness, and in reviewing and assessing the performance of the Company's conduct and financial crime risk profile and overseeing the brand and reputation of the Company.

+Review whether the Company has satisfactory controls and business standards in place in line with regulatory requirements to ensure good customer outcomes, including for vulnerable customers.

+Monitor relationships with key regulators and the Company's response to new or changing regulations

+Manage good and influential relationships with the Company's conduct regulators.

-The Company's Board comprises the Chairman (an Independent Non-Executive Director (NED)), the CEO, CFO and five further NEDs (four independent and one nominated by the Group as a Shareholder Representative Director).
-The three committees comprise independent NEDs only.
+The Company's Board comprises the Chairman (an Independent Non-Executive Director (NED)), the Chief Executive Officer (CEO), the Chief Financial Officer (CFO) and six further NEDs (five independent and one nominated by the Group as a Shareholder Representative Director).
+The three committees also comprise independent NEDs only.